DrZubi/School_District_Analysis/README.md

 ## Summary
-The reassesment of the reading and math scores for the ninth grader's at Thomas High School has shown that the overall performance of the school has decreased, but only by a small margin!
+The reassessment of the reading and math scores for the ninth graders at Thomas High School has shown that the overall performance of the school has decreased, but only by a small margin!
 * the average math score dropped by 0.07
 * percent of students who passed math reduced by 0.09%
 * percent of students who passed reading reduced by 0.29%